92green/dataparcels/packages/dataparcels-docs/src/pages/index.md

 - <Link to="/data-editing#Indexed-data-types">Automatic unique keying</Link> of array elements
 - Ability to <Link to="/data-editing#Modifying-data-to-fit-the-UI">modify data to fit the UI</Link>
 - Setting <Link to="/data-editing#Derived-data">derived data</Link> based on other data
+- <Link to="/data-editing#Fields-that-interact-with-each-other">Fields that interact with each other</Link>
 - <Link to="/data-editing#Managing-your-own-Parcel-state">Managing your own Parcel state</Link>

 ### 2. UI behaviour